CNoune/IMG_pipelines/README.md

 Note: Pre-compiled Biostar175929 tool is now included within the additional scripts folder with permissions from the author Pierre Lindenbaum.

-MetaGaAP-Py requires the follow the instructions below as it is different than the other pipelines:
+MetaGaAP-Py requires the follow the instructions below as it is different than the other pipelines: Note: This assumes you have pip3 and python 3.x installed.
+MetaGaAP-Py was coded in Python 3.6.1.

 1. You need to have samtools (1.3 or above), bwa, picard-tools (2.9 or above) in your path.
 GATK (3.6 or above) and the Biostar175929 tool don't need to be in your path but you will be prompted to select GATK and prompted to select the IMG_pipelines directory so it can use the biostar175929 tool located in the additional scripts folder.

+2. Use the following commands to install java and other dependencies:

+sudo add-apt-repository ppa:webupd8team/java
+sudo apt-get update
+sudo apt-get install oracle-java8-installer bwa fastx-toolkit picard-tools samtools python3-pandas pip3 install biopython

+This will install the latest versions if you are using Ubuntu 17.04.

-2. This has been coded in Python 3, therefore you need Python 3 otherwise some of the code will not run.
+3. This has been coded in Python 3.6.1, therefore you need Python 3.x otherwise some of the code will not run.

-3. To execute complete the following (assuming you are in Ubuntu) - python3 IMG_pipelines/MetaGaAP-Py.py
+4. To run complete the following (assuming you are in Ubuntu) - python3 IMG_pipelines/MetaGaAP-Py.py

-4. You need to have the Biopython, Pandas and Tkinter python 3 packages installed to run MetaGaAP-Py
+5. You need to have the Biopython, Pandas and Tkinter python 3 packages installed to run MetaGaAP-Py

-5. I am working on documentation that will be released soon.
+6. I am working on documentation that will be released soon.

-# Installation - MetaGaAP and Assembly Pipeline
-You need to have Java 1.8 as your default otherwise the required packages will not compile.
-Start.sh will automatically download and install 1.8 but it will not make it the default java unless you have no other versions installed.

-You will have to provide a password when prompted to install the dependencies.
-Note: Dependencies are for all pipelines to run.

-Run as follows:
-bash IMG_pipelines/Start.sh

-Select option 3 to install most packages

-Select the pipeline you wish to use

-You must always run Start.sh first to launch each pipeline otherwise the backends and working directories wont be set.

 # Installation - Additional Scripts

-You need python3 to run these scripts.
+You need Python 3.x to run these scripts.

 *Ubuntu: Example to run - python3 FastqConv.py